iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > I tested positive for covid on Wed 2/3 and have been trying to report it to the app since to notify others and help contact trace.
 I haven't heard from the health dept or been able to get in touch w them in order to get my "verification code", which makes this app completely useless.<br> :date: __2021-02-07 05:58:21__

 > Why does this app exist?
 It does nothing if folks don't share their status.<br> :date: __2021-02-06 03:47:28__

-> I don't see how this is useful if you don't really know where you got exposed and the date & time.
-And why not get an alert at the time of the event so an individual can remove themselves.
-Why doesn't a store owner get an alert so they know someone positive is in the store.
-It makes no sense that if we are trying to control the spread if this disease that this program doesn't seem a bit more comprehensive.
-After the fact seems a bit useless.
-Besides, it sucks battery.<br> :date: __2021-02-04 16:59:11__

-> Pretty useless since you can't let it know if you test positive without entering some sort of mysterious missing/failing verification code.
-Where is that supposed to come?
-Who knows because it is not mentioned in their guidance.<br> :date: __2021-02-03 21:59:10__